adamsilver/fdpb/registration.md

 When we ask users to register, they need a reason to do so.
 Nobody wants to use the forms we put in front of them, they just want the outcome.
 If we're building an ecommerce form, the outcome might be one or all of the following:

-1. can buy faster next time, as they don't have to type the same details over and over.
+1. Users can buy faster next time, as they don't have to type the same details over and over.
-2. can track their order, without having to make a phone call.
+2. Users can track their order, without having to make a phone call.
-3. will receive 10 percent off their next order.
+3. Users will receive ten percent off their next order.

 As the first chapter is dedicated to registration, we're going to assume we need it.
-Which brings us nicely to whether we need to ask for the *fields* within it.
+Which brings us nicely to whether we need to ask for the *fields* within the form.

 GDS has the following question protocol: